 The Benguela Current flows up the West Coast from the Southern Ocean.
 It is icy cold.
 The Cape Peninsula directs most of the flow away from False Bay.
 Water circulating in the bay is bracing, but much warmer than the West Coast

-Geography, geology, fauna, flora and people together make False Bay a treasure
+Geography, geology, fauna, flora and people (there are some real characters) together make False Bay a treasure.

 The Calendars are ready for distribution.
 Drop me a comment or an email if you would you like to order a calendar.